Preston and Kate enjoy numerous DIY projects: painting, tiling, quilting, crafting, gardening, canning, thrifting, cooking—they do it all.

 9. Someone who has lost a loved one.

 Holidays can be especially tough when someone you love is no longer with you.
 Sometimes traditions are forgotten or just too difficult to carry on that following Christmas.
 Depending on the relationship you have with this person, you could ask if there is a specific recipe they would enjoy, or you can just simply choose your own and send them a simple note.

 10. A single person.

-Whether we know a widow, widower, or one who has never married, they may feel overlooked at the holidays.
-They may not have family to open presents with on Christmas morning.
+Whether we know a widow, widower, or one who has never married, they may feel overlooked during the holidays.
+They may not have a family to open presents with on Christmas morning.
 The people we call our immediate family changes and morphs as families grow older and little ones are born.